yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/seamless-sdk-payment-web.md

       <h3>Rendering mode</h3>
       <div class="contentContainer">
         <p>
           By default, Yuno SDK renders as a modal.
 However, you can specify the element where the SDK will render.
-For additional information, access the <a href="/docs/lite-sdk-complementary-features#mode-of-form-rendering">Render mode</a> under the complementary complementary features page.
         </p>
       </div>
     </div>